kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 ### Typography

-I exchanged the font because [Mert](https://mertbulan.com/) wouldn’t stop complaining about how unreadable it was.
 The new font is [Secuela](https://fontesk.com/secuela-typeface/), a variable font with weights from thin to black.
 The new font allows having a slimmer weight for the dark mode.
 This ensures the contrast doesn’t bleed and blends the eyes.

 ### Projects